mehdikariim/DockCADD/README.md

 # License
-This project is licensed under the MIT License (or your chosen license).
+This project is licensed under the MIT License.

 # Acknowledgments
 AutoDock Vina: AutoDock Vina 1.2.5